 For years I actually believed that I was the only person within at least a fifty-mile radius that enjoyed the kinda music and moom pitchers and other definitely suburban slob things that I did.
 Really, I couldn't imagine there was ANYBODY other'n myself in the not-so-immediate area who listened to the Velvet Underground and watched old black and white television programs and stayed up late for CREATURE FEATURE because like --- well --- the people who surrounded me were way bigger SNOBS than I ever would have thought walked God's Green Earth.
 Most all of 'em were (and perhaps remain) the kinda jagovs who upped their noses at the raw and alive sounds and actually creamed bvds if they found out the library had a backlog of ROLLING STONE mags.
 Y'know, people who actually listened to and enjoyed Foreigner.
 You've heard about 'em but you never thought they'd move into your neighborhood.

 'n although I associate (Edouard) Dauphin with the likes of Rick Johnson and the post-Bangs crew at that mag (even though I do think CREEM's demise began when Bangs was still on the masthead --- some of those '76 issues weren't exactly tippy-top!)
 I sure can get into the gist of what Johnson is trying to relate to us high energy rock fans during a time when funtime "culture" pretty much tumbled into a valley of mediocrity that we never have arisen from.
 People/acts like the (original) Rolling Stones, Roky Erickson, the Stooges and Moving Sidewalks get the huzzahs here while local legends Sister Ray's NO WAY TO EXPRESS gets the pan which only makes me hope that Johnson is packing some heat if he ever makes his way to Youngstown Ohio and someone recognizes him!
-Brave move on his part --- I wouldn't have the courage to do what he did nosireebob!Even though despite what the man has written above (I mean, hardly anybody in Youngstown Ohio [one of the worst places ever for a rock 'n roll fan to exist] ever knew of let alone cared who Sister Ray were), I wonder how Johnson feels about the currently revived (for the nth time) CREEM. 'd hate to even broach that subject 'round him.
+Brave move on his part --- I wouldn't have the courage to do what he did nosireebob!Even though what the man has written above may not be whatcha'd call "historically accurate" (I mean, hardly anybody in Youngstown Ohio [one of the worst places ever for a rock 'n roll fan to exist] ever knew of let alone cared who Sister Ray were), I wonder how Johnson feels about the currently revived (for the nth time) CREEM. 'd hate to even broach that subject 'round him.

 Other'n for KICKS and the early mimeo'd issues of WHO PUT THE BOMP!
 I gotta admit that I really don't care one whit for many of the fanzines that concentrate all of their energies on the pre-moptop era of rock 'n roll.
 Too many of 'em like STORMY WEATHER, one of the original standard bearers for fifties-rock mags, were just too staid and restrained (in no way reflecting the style of music that was being discussed) while many of the English ones that I possess come of rather textbook-y if I do say so myself.
 Only ROLLIN' ROCK had a crazed fannish swing to it which I gotta say captured everything that was boss and hep about a music and an era which seemed to get washed away by the tide of yeah yeah yeah never to return.
 Or so we thought, though when it did it was just more rehash for the HAPPY DAYS crowd.